Insights

 Wine is sold through different sales channels that are typically categorized as:

-• Direct to Customer (DTC), i.e. sales via tasting room, wine club, online, tele-sales, etc.
+• Direct to Customer (DTC), i.e., sales via tasting room, wine club, online, tele-sales, etc.

-• Wholesale, i.e. sales to wholesalers including restaurants, grocery stores, etc.
+• Wholesale, i.e., sales to wholesalers, including restaurants, grocery stores, etc.

 Unincurred Costs

 Unincurred production costs may include the cost of the barrel, bottle, label, cap, and cork.
-We may also consider barrel aging supplies, variable labor costs, and any mobile bottling line costs.
+We may also consider barrel-aging supplies, variable labor costs, and any mobile bottling line costs.

 Unincurred selling costs depend on the applicable sales channel, and examples include:

-• DTC channel—credit card fees, discounts, staff sales bonuses
+• DTC channel—credit card fees, discounts, staff sales bonuses.

-• Wholesale channel—commissions, allowances, freight
+• Wholesale channel—commissions, allowances, freight.

-Ultimately, our goal is to establish the net loss to the insured based on projected sales price less any costs that the insured did not incur by not producing the wine.
+Ultimately, our goal is to establish the net loss to the insured based on the projected sales price less any costs that the insured did not incur by not producing the wine.

 Additional Considerations